Xin Nian Kuai Le!

 After I returned to the U.S. and started teaching in a public school, I always made a point of doing something in my ESL Social Studies classes to celebrate Spring Festival, pointing out that that was what the Chinese people called the holiday.
 I’ve created this gift guide so you, too, can celebrate Chinese New Year with your students.
 Some of the items are for you to share with your students and some are for just for you.

-Click on the pictures for info about each item.
+Click on the pictures or the images for more info and to purchase the items.

 White Rabbit Candy